UNDERGRADUATE RESEARCH FELLOWSHIPS

 The 2024–2025 applications will open in early 2024

 Each year the Wyoming Space Grant Consortium (WSGC) awards fellowships to undergraduate students attending the University of Wyoming or one of Wyoming’s community colleges to provide the student with the opportunity to do “real” research.
 Undergraduates who are interested in science, math, engineering and technology careers gain valuable experience participating in research projects, while non-science majors broaden their educations with a research experience.
 The principle objective of the program is to provide students with a positive and rewarding research experience.
 Research projects can be conducted during the academic year, summer, or both.
 Women and students from underrepresented groups are encouraged to apply.

-- Students must be U.S. Citizens.
+- Students must be U.S. citizens

-- Funding is intended to be used for student hourly wages at a rate of $10.00/hour while working on the research project (timesheets will be submitted).
+- Funding is intended to be used for student hourly wages at a rate of $12.00/hour while working on the research project (timesheets will be submitted).
 It is critical that the hours projected for student work are realistic considering other commitments the student might have.

-- If the full $5000 is not needed for hourly wages, then funding for supplies or travel necessary for the project can be requested.
+- If the full $5000 is not needed for hourly wages, then funding for supplies or travel necessary for the project can be requested

 There are three parts required for a complete application:

-- Undergraduate Application Form – Word doc
+- Online Application Form

 AWARD SELECTION CRITERIA